-21 June 2016 - EU's clothing imports have sharply rebounded in April, partly due to a recovery of Chinese shipments in line with their significantly lower unit prices.
-Our report covers monthly EU clothing import data, with historical trends being analyzed over last 15 years, and a specific focus on China vs Rest of World (RoW) and on knit vs woven clothing.
+20 September 2016 - European clothing imports have surprisingly plunged in July, putting an end to the short-lived recovery of the three previous months.
+Our report covers monthly EU clothing import data, with historical trends being analyzed from January 2000, and a specific focus on China vs Rest of World (RoW) and on knit vs woven clothing.
 Data are supplied in euro and in US dollars.

-27 May 2016 - German clothing imports from outside the European Union have further declined in the first quarter this year, whereas shipments to the UK continued rising by contrast amid lower unit prices.
-Spanish imports have surged, whereas the French market has again retreated.
-Our 5-year data from first quarter 2011 reflect long-term trends of European Union clothing markets, offering a comprehensive review of the European Union imports per destination.
+8 September 2016 - The U.K. and Spain have been the two main drivers in the rebound of the EU's clothing import market in second quarter this year.
+Our 5-year data from second quarter 2011 reflect long-term trends of European Union clothing markets, offering a comprehensive review of the European Union imports per destination.
 Our statistical report provides volume, value and unit value changes released in both euro and US$ terms.
 The full table is available for download.

-25 May 2016 - EU's clothing imports have stagnated in most categories of products in the first quarter this year, due to the continued weakness of the euro and the pound.
-The European import market has eventually declined in dollar terms from its level five years earlier, as reflected by our report.
+6 September 2016 - EU's clothing imports have rebounded in nearly all product categories in the second quarter and first half this year, although not in the same way, as reflected by our report.
 Statistical tables are published with volume, value and unit value changes in euro and US$ terms, covering 61 and 62 HS chapters (knit and woven clothing).
 The full table is also available for download with historical data from first quarter 2011.